 - Identify potential faculty members who do research in areas that are interesting to you and appropriate to your background.
 Look through research with

 - Make contact with the faculty member of your choice.
 Describe your background and future plans.
 Ask about available positions.
 Be sure to mention why you picked this lab.

 - If the first option doesn't work out, try again - we have lots of labs in the department with lots of projects.
 Keep in mind, labs may be full, so plan ahead - if you are interested in doing research in a specific semester or over the summer, especially for credit, ask early.

-Undergraduates who participate in Biology 4905 are expected to spend ~7.5-10 hours per week in the lab, maintain a lab notebook describing the research protocols and results, and complete a final project.
+Undergraduates who participate in Biology 4905 are expected to spend ~5-8 hours per week in the lab for each credit hour, maintain a lab notebook describing the research protocols and results, and complete a final project.
 Depending on the lab, this project might be a written research report, an oral presentation in a lab meeting, or a poster presentation during the Undergraduate Research Symposium

 Charles Davis worked with Dr. Zuleyma Tang-Martinez and presented a poster at the Animal Behavior Society/International Ethological Conference meeting in June 2011 at Indiana University, Bloomington, IN

 Biology undergraduates Melanie Kunkel and Elyse Coffey at a field site in the Ozarks.